João Alves (footballer, born 1952): Coaching career

-Alves became a coach after finishing his player career, managing Boavista on three separate occasions, C.F.
-Estrela da Amadora (leading the Amadora team to an historical 1990 Cup of Portugal triumph), Vitória de Guimarães, C.F.
-Os Belenenses, Salamanca, S.C.
-Campomaiorense, S.C.
-Farense, Académica de Coimbra and Leixões SC.
+Alves became a coach after finishing his player career, managing Boavista on three separate occasions, Estrela Amadora (leading the Amadora team to an historical 1990 Cup of Portugal triumph), Vitória de Guimarães, Belenenses, Salamanca, Campomaiorense, Farense, Académica de Coimbra and Leixões.
 In 1996–97, he was one of three managers as former side Salamanca returned to La Liga after a second-place finish.

 After three years out of coaching, he returned to Benfica in 2007, to be in charge of its under-18 team.
-Two years later he returned to senior football, signing with Switzerland's Servette FC and achieving promotion to the Super League in his second season.
+Two years later, he returned to senior football, signing with Switzerland's Servette and achieving promotion to the Super League in his second season.

-On 28 November 2011, following Swiss Cup elimination at the hands of FC Biel-Bienne (0–3 away loss), Alves was relieved of his duties.
-However, following poor results achieved by his successor and the club's takeover by Hugh Quennec, he was reinstated as manager in April 2012: in the final five games of the campaign results improved, with the team achieving four wins and one draw – this included a 2–1 win over eventual champions FC Basel, which ended Servette's streak of 17 consecutive defeats against that opponent as well as ending their 26-match unbeaten run – and the side eventually qualified for the UEFA Europa League.
+On 28 November 2011, following Swiss Cup elimination at the hands of Biel-Benne (0–3 away loss), Alves was relieved of his duties.
+However, following poor results achieved by his successor and the club's takeover by Hugh Quennec, he was reinstated as manager in April 2012: in the final five games of the campaign results improved, with the team achieving four wins and one draw – this included a 2–1 win over eventual champions Basel, which ended Servette's streak of 17 consecutive defeats against that opponent as well as ending their 26-match unbeaten run – and the side eventually qualified for the UEFA Europa League.

 On 9 October 2018, after six years of inactivity, Alves returned for another spell as Académica coach, with the club now in the LigaPro.
-He left at the end of the season, and came back to management on 9 January 2020 with C.D.
-Cova da Piedade, last-placed in the same league.
+He left at the end of the season, and came back to management on 9 January 2020 with Cova da Piedade, last-placed in the same league.
 They were relegated in May when the campaign was cancelled due to the COVID-19 pandemic, and he openly attacked the Liga Portuguesa de Futebol Profissional for the decision.